InseeFrLab/pynsee/README.rst

    :target: https://pynsee.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-The pynsee package contains tools to easily download data and metadata from INSEE API.
+The pynsee package contains tools to easily download data and metadata from INSEE APIs.
-Using the API or the SDMX queries, get the data of more than 150 000 INSEE series.
+Using the APIs or the SDMX queries, get the data of more than 150 000 INSEE series.
 Have a look at the detailed API page with the following `link <https://api.insee.fr/catalogue/>`_.
-This package is a contribution to reproducible research and public data transparency.
-Pynsee package benefits from  the developements made by INSEE's IT programming teams working on APIs.
+This package is a contribution to reproducible research and public data transparency, and it benefits from  the developements made by INSEE's IT programming teams working on APIs.
 Have a look at pynsee's documentation website : https://pynsee.readthedocs.io/en/latest/

 Installation & Loading